open-cloud/open-cloud.github.io.old/devguide_hwansible.md

 * On the ctl node navigate to `xos/xos/configurations/devel`

-* Stop your previous instance of XOS (if it is still running) by running make stop
+* Stop your previous instance of XOS (if it is still running) by running `make stop`

-* Run make to start up XOS again with your changes (note: if you don’t see anything change or files are missing in the steps below edit the Makefile include the `--no-cache` option in the docker run command and try again)
+* Run `make` to start up XOS again with your changes (note: if you don’t see anything change or files are missing in the steps below run `make rebuild_xos` and `make rebuild_synchronizer` to recreate the Docker containers for each, then `make` again to run them)

 * Once XOS has finished starting up, enter the VM by running `make enter-synchronizer`